1947 Polish parliamentary election: Background

 By 1946, Poland was mostly under the control of the Soviet Union and its proxies, the PPR.
-In 1946 the communists already tested their strength by falsifying the "3xYES Referendum" and banning all right-wing parties (under the pretext of their pro-Nazi stance).
-By 1947 the only remaining legal opposition was the Polish People's Party (PSL) of Stanisław Mikołajczyk.
+In 1946, the Communists already tested their strength by falsifying the "3xYES Referendum", and banning the vast majority of right-wing parties (under the pretext of their pro-Nazi stance).
+By 1947, the only remaining legal opposition was the Polish People's Party (PSL) of Stanisław Mikołajczyk.

 The Yalta agreement called for "free and unfettered" elections in Poland.
 However, the Kremlin and the PPR had no intention of permitting an honest election.
 Soviet leader Joseph Stalin was well aware that if Poland held a free election, it would result in an anti-Soviet government.
 Conditioned in part by the Hungarian Communists' weak showing in 1945, the PPR proposed to present voters with a single list from all of the legal parties in the country.
 The PSL rejected this proposal almost out of hand.
 Eventually, only the PPS, SD and SL joined the Democratic Bloc.
 Every electoral district had Democratic Bloc's candidates on List 3.

-The January 1947 elections held under the supervision of the PPR fell well short of being "free and unfettered."
+The January 1947 elections held under the supervision of the PPR fell well short of being "free and unfettered".
 The PPR, under the leadership of general secretary Władysław Gomułka, embarked on a ruthless campaign to snuff out the PSL and all other potential opposition.
-Electoral laws introduced before the elections allowed the government – which since its establishment in 1944 by the Polish Committee of National Liberation had been dominated by the Communists – to remove 409,326 people from the electoral rolls, as 'anti-government bandits' (i.e., Armia Krajowa and other Polish resistance movements loyal to the Polish government in exile).
+Electoral laws introduced before the elections allowed the government – which since its establishment in 1944 by the Polish Committee of National Liberation had been dominated by the Communists – to remove 409,326 people from the electoral rolls, as "anti-government bandits" (i.e. the Home Army and other Polish resistance movements loyal to the Polish government in exile).
 Over 80,000 members of the Polish People's Party were arrested under various false charges in the month preceding the election, and around 100 of them were murdered by the Polish Secret Police (Urząd Bezpieczeństwa, UB).
 98 opposition parliamentary candidates were also crossed from the registration lists under these accusations.
 In some regions the government disqualified the entire People's Party list under various technical and legal pretenses, most commonly in regions known to be People's Party strongholds.